 Summer Courses for USC Students

 USC students may take coursework outside of USC during the summer term.
 Elective units, USC course equivalence, Diversity credit, and Foreign Language credit are available for appropriate classes.
-To find out what credit will be granted in transfer for your summer classes, please use the Summer Pre-approval Process.
+To find out what credit will be granted in transfer for your summer classes, please use the Summer Pre-approval Process (see below).
 Transfer credit is limited to courses taken in the summer term.
-Courses taken in the Fall, Winter or Spring term will be rejected as “Out-of-Residence.”
-To earn credit for your summer classes, you must earn a C- or higher and order an official transcript sent to USC after your summer grades are available.
+Courses taken in the fall, winter or spring term will be rejected as “Out-of-Residence”.
+To receive credit for your summer classes, you must earn a C- or higher and order an official transcript sent to USC after your summer grades are available.

 - FAQ: How to use the web-based pre-approval form.

 - Pre-Approval Form: Download this form if you are not able to use the web-based process on OASIS.

 - Transfer Credit Report Tutorial

 Before submitting a pre-approval, please determine whether or not courses you would like to take will actually be offered in the upcoming summer term.
 USC cannot conduct a transfer evaluation for summer courses unless the transfer institution’s summer schedule of classes is available.
 Please submit for pre-approval only those courses you actually plan to attend.
 The pre-approval process is not intended for students to “shop” for credit.
 Only a specific number of courses will be allowed before you will be restricted from submitting further pre-approvals and referred to contact Degree Progress regarding your summer plans.